Plane catches fire on runway at Japan's Haneda airport after collision, passengers reportedly safe

-TOKYO (AP) — A passenger plane burst into flames on the runway of Tokyo’s Haneda airport on Tuesday, with news reports saying it hit another aircraft after landing.
+TOKYO (AP) — A passenger plane collided with a Japanese coast guard aircraft and burst into flames on the runway of Tokyo’s Haneda Airport on Tuesday, officials said.

 NHK TV reported that all occupants of Japan Airlines flight JAL-516, believed to total 379 people, got out safely before the plane was entirely engulfed in flames.
-The Japanese coast guard, which operated the other plane, said its pilot had escaped but five crewmembers are missing.
+The Japanese coast guard said the pilot of its plane had escaped.
+NHK reported that the five other crewmembers had been found dead.

 Local TV video showed a large eruption of fire and smoke from the side of the Japan Airlines plane as it taxied on a runway.
 The area around the wing then caught fire.
 Footage an hour later showed the plane fully on fire.